griffinmyers/pony-express/README.md

 # Pony Express

-A build server for building & deploying static websites backed by dropbox.
+A teeny server for building & deploying static websites backed by dropbox.
 A Dropbox webhook will hit this little web server whenver something changes and kick off a build/deploy of the site to S3 for serving.
 So to recap:

 * easy editing
 * the cheapest to host